amanyagami/Forecast-of-solar-generation/README.md

 then using a lstm model we can feed the data and train the model and predict the  forecast of solar generation at every 15min,30min,45min,60min on a clear and cloudy day.

+i am enclosing the datasets along with my code in matlab